 Another common car accident injury is back or spinal cord damage.
 The impact of the collision and torque on the victim’s body can injure the spine.
 Any damage to the spine can significantly damage the nerves and muscles.
 Since the human body is not designed to bear heavy impact, collisions can take a toll on the back, resulting in partial and sometimes even total paralysis.
-Needless to say, the pain and disability, as a result of a spine injury, can hamper your movement and decrease your quality of life.
+The pain and disability, as a result of a spine injury, can hamper your movement and decrease your quality of life.

 A car accident can result in neck injuries.
 This type of injury is more common in rear-end collisions.
 A sudden movement can damage the neck muscle and ligaments.
 Neck injuries include whiplash, neck sprain, cervical radiculopathy, upper vertebral fractures, and dislocation fractures.

 Whiplash is the most common of them all.
 This is a soft tissue injury that occurs when the force from the car collision jolts the head violently back and forth, similar to a whipping motion.
 Symptoms of a whiplash injury include severe pain in the neck, dizziness, headaches, back pain, memory problems, difficulty concentrating, and stiffness in the neck.
 Treatments may include a combination of different therapies like massage therapy, physical and range-of-motion therapy, muscle relaxants, and surgery (if the damage is extensive).